 Brogdale Cider Festival

 As a venue for a food and drinks festival, Brogdale Farm in Kent is pretty special.
 Its vast orchards house the nation’s fruit collection and the world’s largest collection of fruit trees.
 The setting is perfect for a summer cider festival where you can taste over 60 different varieties.
 If you’re staying in nearby Whitstable for the August Bank Holiday weekend, why not pop over for some cider appreciation?

 RidgeFest at Ridgeview Wine Estate

 Ridgeview Wine Estate in Ditchling produces outstanding English sparkling wine.
-On Saturday 25th August, it’s hosting a mini food and drink festival.
+On Saturday 24th August, it will be hosting its second Ridgefest with live music, street food, wine tasting, a cocktail bar and silent disco.
 Set amongst the vines and with panoramic views of the beautiful Sussex countryside and South Downs, this is a wonderful day out for wine lovers.
 Sip a complimentary glass of sparkling wine on arrival before taking a tour of Ridgeview vineyard and winery.

 Dartmouth Crab Festival